Is Water Or Sand Heavier

 In addition, factors such as particle size and shape also play an important role in determining the weight of a cubic foot of sand.
 For instance, a cubic foot of very fine particles can weigh up to 110-120 pounds while a mix of larger grains and smaller particles will result in a lighter weight.
 Therefore, it is important to take into account all these factors when estimating the weight of a particular type and mixture of sand.

-See also Can You Use Distilled Water For Sinus Rinse
+See also Can You Cook Noodles With Distilled Water

 The actual weight will also depend on how the sand has been packed into its container or bag.
 If it is tightly packed with minimal air pockets between particles, it will be heavier than if it is loosely packed with more air pockets.
 The same goes for wet or damp sand – if it is tightly packed then it will be heavier than if it is more loosely packed.